hubmapconsortium/ccf-3d-registration/README.md

 ## WORK-IN-PROGRESS

-three.js testing for the CCF 3d Registration UI
+three.js testing for the CCF 3d Registration UI.
+For information on how it this prototypewas is developed, see DEVELOPMENT.md

 ## Change Log